National Register of Historic Places

 Eden Cemetery, Collingsdale, PA (Listed 2010)

-Click Here for NR Application
+Click Here for PDF of NR Application

 Forman/Dennis Farm, Brooklyn Township, PA (Listed 2014)

-Click Here for NR Application
+Click Here for PDF of NR Application

-Zion A.M.E.
+Mount Zion A.M.E.
 Church, Tredyffrin Township, PA (Listed 2015)

-Click Here to View NR Application
+Click Here for PDF of NR Application

 Bethel Burying Ground, Philadelphia, PA (Listed 2015)

-Click Here for NR Application
+Click Here for PDF of NR Application

 Mt.
 Tabor Church and Cemetery, Mt.
 Holly Spring (Listed 2021)

-Click Here to View NR Application
+Click Here for PDF of NR Application

 Locust Grove Cemetery, Shippensburg, PA (Listed 2021)

-Click Here to View NR Application
+Click Here for PDF of NR Application

 African American Cemeteries in Pennsylvania Determined Eligible for National Register of Historic Places